telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 Telerik supports three [Render Modes]({%slug controls/render-modes%}): Classic, Lightweight and Mobile.

-If you do not specify a render mode in your web.config file or in the control configuration, the [RadDeviceDetectionFramework]({%slug controls/raddevicedetectionframework%}) specifies the render mode that will be sent to the browser.
+If you do not specify a Render Mode in your web.config file or in the control configuration, the [RadDeviceDetectionFramework]({%slug controls/raddevicedetectionframework%}) specifies the Render Mode that will be sent to the browser.
 In older browsers it will resolve to Classic mode, in newer browsers to Lightweight, and when the requesting browser is a mobile browser—to Mobile.

 If the browser is modern but the concrete control does not support a Lightweight mode, it will fallback to the Classic mode.
 The same applies with Mobile—if the control does not support it, it will fallback to LightWeight, and then to Classic (if LightWeight is also not supported).

-If you explicitly set the RenderMode of a control to Lightweight, for example, it will not use the Mobile mode, even when the requesting browser comes from a mobile device.
+If you explicitly set the `RenderMode` of a control to `Lightweight`, for example, it will not use the Mobile mode, even when the requesting browser comes from a mobile device.

 ## Skin Folder Structure